AXNTROYUANXD/Simple_Classification/README.txt

 Then after yielding the prediction results for 7 modles, you may run Integration_AdaBoost.py Integration_MajorityVote.py, Integration_MajorityVoteWithWeight.py and Integration_MLP.py to obtain the remaining 4 results.
 In which the MLP.h5 is the model for Integration_MLP.py, you may load it with 'model.load('MLP.h5')'.

+Test.csv is our final result (using ensemble learning with AdaBoost).
-If you want to check the results directly, please check the directory 'Test_Results'.
+If you want to check the results for each different approach (!strongly recommended!), please check the directory 'Test_Results'.
 Thank you for your patience.